Pasture-Raised · HFAC Certified Humane®

 • Columbia Basin Project irrigation water rights — established pasture 18–20" before first flock

-• 16 mobile shelters at 150 ft spacing — birds utilize the full 100-acre pasture base
+• 16 mobile shelters at 150 ft spacing — birds utilize the full 160-acre land base

 • Max walk 700 ft from pop-hole — well within HFAC's 1,200 ft limit